Find a courseExpand

 - the summer period which completes the year until the end of September.

-To qualify for a master's degree you must pass the compulsory modules, one optional module and the dissertation.
+To qualify for a master's degree you must pass 180 module credits, including the dissertaion.

 The emphasis in our research groups is producing high-quality research for the real world.
 Staff have close links with industry through research projects and consultancies.